-There is an interim guidance for laboratory testing for coronavirus disease (COVID-19) suspected human cases, published by WHO on March 19, 2020 (WHO 2020).
-Several comprehensive up-to-date reviews of laboratory techniques in diagnosing SARS-CoV-2 have been published recently (Chen 2020, Löffelholz 2020).
+There is an interim guidance for diagnostic testing for COVID-19 in suspected human cases, published by WHO in March and updated on September 11, 2020 (WHO 20200911).
+Several comprehensive up-to-date reviews of laboratory techniques in diagnosing SARS-CoV-2 have been published recently (Kilic 2020, Loeffelholz 2020).

-Even though there are constantly updated recommendations by authorities and institutions of the country’s health system about who should be tested by whom and when: they are constantly changing and have to be constantly adapted to the local epidemiological situation.
-With decreasing infection rates and increasing test capacities, more patients will certainly be able to be tested in the future, and the indication for a test will be expanded.
+For many countries and regions, there are constantly updated recommendations by authorities and institutions about who should be tested by whom and when: these recommendations are constantly changing and have to be adapted to the local epidemiological situation.
+The lower the infection rates and the higher the testing capacities, the more patients will be able to be tested.

 Nasopharyngeal swabs – practical issues

 It is important to carry out the swab process correctly.
 Both nasopharynx and oropharyngeal swabs have a number of error options that all can lead to false negative results.
 In addition, protective measures must be taken in order not to endanger the examiner.
 Every swab carries a high risk of infection!
 Respiratory protection, protective glasses, gowns and gloves are required.
 The correct putting on and taking off of protective clothing should be practiced!
 Many mistakes occur even just removing the protective mask.
 Gathering specimens from nasopharyngeal and throat swabs can cause discomfort for patients and put health-care workers at risk.
 If not performed properly or in patients with complex and delicate anatomy, there is a risk for adverse events such as cerebrospinal fluid leak (Sullivan 2020).
 There is a very useful video on protection, preparation, equipment, handling, removing personal protective equipment, etc (Marty 2020).